When it comes to marijuana and legalization, one of the most important questions

 Don't willingly surrender the children: Don't ever willingly surrender the children.
 To do so gives them the whip hand.
 Anything you can do to keep the children out of their hands stops them from being able to hold them for ransom (your hopping thru hoops).

 Don't do anything that puts you under the control of DHS/CPS/DCFS: Don't willingly move out of the home on DHS/CPS/DCFS demand, or do anything that puts the family under DHS/CPS/DCFS control (see don't sign anything, above).
+Don't agree to take assessments, UAs, or any services offered by CPS.
 When they get control, they go wild.

 Fight them, tooth and nail: DON'T EVER GIVE UP -